On the existence of critical compatible metrics on contact $3$-manifolds: Proof of Theorem

-\end{lemma} \begin{proof} The assumption on $\la^2$ implies that the $(1,1)$-tensor $h$ is nowhere vanishing.
-Then the three eigenvalues of $h$ are different and therefore~\cite[Lemma~2.3]{pant} (see also~\cite[Theorem~6.1]{perro}) we can consistently diagonalize $h$ on the whole $N$.
-Accordingly, let $\left\{R, e_1, e_2 = - \phi e_1\right\}$ be such a global orthonormal basis of smooth eigenvectors for $h$ on $N$ with
+\begin{proof} The assumption on $\la^2$ implies that the $(1,1)$-tensor $h$ is nowhere vanishing and has three distinct eigenvalues.
+Consider first the case that the eigenspace line bundles $\ell_1$ and $\ell_2$ of the eigenvalues $-\lambda$ and $\lambda$ of the $(1,1)$-tensor $h$ are trivial (if one is trivial so is the other).
+Accordingly, let $\left\{R, e_1, e_2 = - \phi e_1\right\}$ be a global orthonormal basis of smooth eigenvectors for $h$ on $N$ with

 where $\lambda\in C^\infty(N)$ is the positive square-root of the function $\la^2$.
 Let $\eta_1, \eta_2$ be the 1-forms $g$-dual to $e_1$ and $e_2$, respectively, so that $\left\{\alpha, \eta_1, \eta_2\right\}$ is a global $C^\infty$ basis of 1-forms on $N$.